Block Island, Rhode Island

 - Wildlife viewing and photography

-The island’s relatively small size and slower pace make it especially popular for walking, cycling, and exploring coastal scenery.
+The island’s compact size and slower pace make it especially popular for walking, cycling, and exploring coastal scenery.
+Trail conditions, swimming access, rental availability, and seasonal transportation options can vary, so it is wise to check ahead before visiting.

 Boating & Maritime Culture

 Boating is central to life on Block Island.
-During the warmer months, marinas and harbor areas fill with sailboats, yachts, fishing vessels, and recreational boaters arriving from Long Island, Connecticut, Rhode Island, and Massachusetts.
+During the warmer months, Great Salt Pond, Old Harbor, marinas, and mooring fields fill with sailboats, yachts, fishing vessels, and recreational boaters arriving from Long Island, Connecticut, Rhode Island, and Massachusetts.

-The waters surrounding the island are widely regarded as some of the Northeast’s best fishing grounds for striped bass, bluefish, fluke, black sea bass, tuna, and other Atlantic species.
+The waters surrounding the island are widely regarded as productive Northeast fishing grounds for striped bass, bluefish, fluke, black sea bass, tuna, and other Atlantic species.
+Fishing seasons, size limits, and charter availability may change, so anglers should confirm current regulations and trip details in advance.

 Lighthouses & Historic Landmarks

 Historic lighthouses have guided mariners around Block Island for generations.
-The Southeast Lighthouse, located near the Mohegan Bluffs, is among the island’s most recognizable landmarks and offers panoramic views of the Atlantic Ocean.
+The Southeast Lighthouse, set near the Mohegan Bluffs, is among the island’s most recognizable landmarks and offers panoramic views of the Atlantic Ocean.

-The North Lighthouse near the northern tip of the island is another important maritime landmark associated with the island’s nautical history and coastal navigation routes.
+Block Island’s North Light, near Sandy Point at the island’s northern end, is another important maritime landmark closely tied to the island’s nautical history and coastal navigation routes.
+Access conditions near the refuge and shoreline can change with weather and season.

 Nearby Areas & Access